iwane021/SL-Logo-Slider/readme.txt

 Requires at least: 4.0
 Tested up to: 4.8
 Requires PHP: 5.6
-Stable tag: 1.2
+Stable tag: 2.0
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-A WordPress Image Logo slider based on Slick Slider Jquery to display image logo slider on footer, post, page or theme.
+A WordPress Image Logo slider based on Slick jquery to display image logo on footer, post, page or theme.

 == Description ==
-A WordPress Image Logo slider based on Slick Slider Jquery to display image logo slider on footer, post, page or theme.
+A WordPress Image Logo slider based on Slick jquery to display image logo on footer, post, page or theme.
 It's an easy for usage, simple & responsive, which looks awesome in front page your theme or every single theme.

 = Features =